arapaima-uk/source.arapaima-uk.github.io/content/post/2017-06-17-vagrant-sql-server-linux-libvirt.md

 ![vscode on fedora connected to linux on centos in vagrant!](https://s3-eu-west-1.amazonaws.com/aksidjenakfjg/sql-linux-vagrant/vscode.png)

-To be clear, this is a picture of Visual Studio Code, running on Fedora Linux 25, connected to SQL Server running on Centos 7.3 in a virtual machine provisioned by vagrant.
+To be clear, this is a picture of Visual Studio Code, running on Fedora Linux 25 (the host), connected to SQL Server running on Centos 7.3 (the guest) in a virtual machine provisioned by vagrant.
 The mssql extension for Visual Studio Code is a very recent alpha; this was to do with .net core compatibility on "modern" versions of Linux.

 The VM is a "regular" VM, you can see it here in the Fedora Virtual Machine Manager application with the console open showing the SQL Server process: